-The Student Support Team here at ECA are currently working on one of their new students tomes and had contacted me for advice on how to make this mammoth document more accessible for our students.
+The Student Support Team here are currently working on one of their new students tomes and had contacted me for advice on how to make this mammoth document more accessible for our students.
 I thought it might be a good move to share some of this info.
+Also though, to show that things don’t have to be overly complicated.

 What does accessible mean and why do it?